 How to Protect Your Skin From Skin Cancer

-Dr. Dendy Engelman, a board certified dermatologic surgeon at Shafer Clinic Fifth Avenue, tells SurvivorNet about the top five things you can do to avoid skin cancer:
+Dr. Dendy Engelman, a board certified dermatologic surgeon at Shafer Clinic Fifth Avenue, previously told SurvivorNet about the top five things you can do to avoid skin cancer:

 - Avoid sun during peak hours: 10 a.m. to 2 p.m.